 Outcome letters

-• Providing tailored reasons to the internal review applicant explaining the reason for the decision when an application is confirmed.
+• Provide tailored reasons to the internal review applicant explaining the reason for the decision when an application is confirmed.

 Example 1: Reasons for decisions